ldebruijn/graphql-protect/docs/protections/max_depth.md

     max: 1
     # Reject the document when the rule fails.
 Disable this to allow the document to be passed on to your API.
     reject_on_failure: false
+  # Whether or not to include the operation name in the metrics.
+  # Be careful with enabling this!
+There's a risk of unbounded metric cardinality as the client provides this information
+  metrics_include_operation_name: false
 ```

 ## Field protection